Encrypt-S/navpi/README.md

 This .img file can now be burned to a new SD Card using Etcher.

-## Updating the UI
+## Updating the User Interface

 - Boot to the Raspberry Pi GUI Operating System.
 - Open Terminal.
 - Type `cd /home/stakebox/UI` and press enter.
 - Type `git pull` and press enter.
-- You will receive the UI update which should fix the incorrect display which is saying your stakebox is locked.
+- You will receive any UI updates.